Skip to main content

 Top 5 Common Problems When Switching Your Business Phone System

-Does it feel like it’s hard to keep up with new and emerging technology?
-We’re living in a faced-paced environment, and when it comes to upgrading our office devices, it might seem overwhelming trying to decide what’s best for your business.
+Does it feel hard to keep up with new and emerging technology?
+We live in a fast-paced environment, and it might seem overwhelming to decide what’s best for your business when it comes to upgrading our office devices.

-Here are our top five common problems that we see and hear about from our clients when they’re interested in switching or upgrading their phones.
+Here are our top five common problems that our clients see and hear about when they’re interested in switching or upgrading their phones.

 Common Problem #1: Selecting The Type of Phone System

-The landline, connected to the local telephone company, is the system of most of our businesses, despite the alternatives, such as Voice over Internet Protocol (VoIP) through the cloud.
+Most of our businesses use a landline, connected to the local telephone company, despite alternatives, such as Voice over Internet Protocol (VoIP) through the cloud.

 If you are switching your business phone system, you have various options for upgrades and new features for a landline-based system—the conservative choice.

-A much bigger switch is to VoIP, which keeps desk phones in place, but makes calls over the internet available from a host of providers.
+A much bigger switch is to VoIP, which keeps desk phones in place but makes calls over the internet available from various providers.

 If you decide to switch to making your calls, you have made one big decision.
-You will stay with your desk phones but make your calls via the internet.
-There is no charge for local, long distance, or international calls over the internet; you pay, as you do anyway, just for internet service.
+You will stay with your desk phones but make calls via the Internet.
+There is no charge for local, long-distance, or international calls over the Internet; as you do anyway, you pay just for Internet service.

 At their best, virtual phone systems give you the best of traditional landlines (secure lines and clear call quality) with web applications’ mobility and flexibility.

-But is your business prepared to not only use the internet for calling but to get rid of desk phones entirely?
-The answer probably has a lot to do with your type of work you do and the kinds of clients you serve.
+But is your business prepared to use the Internet for calling and eliminate desk phones entirely?
+The answer probably depends on your type of work and the clients you serve.

 A great way to determine the best office phone system is by partnering with a technology solutions provider, like AIS.
-A knowledgeable and accredited telecom provider can assess your business and choose the best fit for your individual needs.
-This can result in saving you time and cost in the research and selection process.
+A knowledgeable and accredited telecom provider can assess your business and choose the best fit for your individual needs, saving you time and money in the research and selection process.

 Common Problem #2: You’ve Waited Too Long To Make The Switch

-Now that we have outlined the choices you have when switching your small business phone system, we can step back and look at the timing.
-There are severe risks in delaying your switch.
+Now that we have outlined the choices you have when switching your small business phone system, we can step back and examine the timing.
+Delaying your switch carries severe risks.

 Your phone system gets heavy use—and you want it that way.
 Sales teams, internal communications, network systems, and other communications essential to your work take their toll on your system.